 - a.
 All stipends are based on the availability of Graduate School funding to the Department.
-This funding varies from year to year.
+This funding varies from year to year and even from semester to semester.
 Because funding is limited, some students may receive neither a stipend nor tuition support. - b.
 Students, regardless of the source of their funding, may be asked to perform limited service for the Department; such service generally relates to their training in teaching, but could include other activities (e.g., research support work). - c.
 Students may receive stipends of up to \$24,000 per year plus tuition coverage.